 Each year, millions of Americans purchase vehicles from dealerships across the country.
 Most consumers are completely unaware of the deceptive practices and tactics of many of these bad businesses have done.
 Fraud can occur at every level of the sale, from what you were promised about the condition of the car to the financing of the purchase.
 For many consumers, the truth does not come out until after the sale is finalized and they are financially responsible for the vehicle.

 At the Mastriani Law Firm, we are committed to fighting for these buyers and holding bad dealerships accountable for lies, deceit and fraudulent tactics used to finalize a sale.
 There are countless ways a dealership can commit fraud against the consumer, from misrepresenting the true history and condition of the car to financing.
-Call our lawyer today in at 888-644-3629 or contact us online.
+Call our lawyer today in Texas at 713-965-7595 or contact us online.